IzaacJ/ecsl/README.md

 ###### Parameter(s):
 int _id_ : The specific ID of the code snippet to show.

+bool _only_code_ : Default: true.
+If set to true it will only show highlighted code, no extras like title, date, tags, language.

 ##### Show a list of snippets anywhere on the site, with prettify highlightning:
 ````
 [ecsl-snippets]